DesVelo-V/portswigger-writeups/Apprentice/01-reflected-xss-html-context/README.md

 - Testing HTML rendering is an important step before attempting JavaScript execution.
 - Browsers execute injected JavaScript when user input is rendered without proper output encoding.
 - Understanding the application's behavior is more valuable than memorizing payloads.

+---

+## Disclaimer

+This write-up was created for educational purposes using the PortSwigger Web Security Academy training platform.

+All testing was performed in a controlled lab environment.